Business energy bills guide

 - Actual readings – More accurate, and based off a recent meter reading.

 It’s worth noting that estimated charges can leave you paying too much, or not enough, for the energy that you’re using.
 It’s recommended that you provide your supplier with actual meter readings at least once every six months.

 10) The pay-by date

-Somewhere on your bill – usually underneath the breakdown of costs, you will find the date by which the bill needs to be paid.
+You can usually find will find the date by which the bill needs to be paid underneath the breakdown of costs.
 If you fail to make a payment by this date, then your supplier may add on a late payment fee.
-It’s important to keep in mind that paying your business energy bill by cheque, or post, requires additional time, so you should keep this in mind when paying using these methods.
+Keep in mind, paying your business energy bill by cheque, or post, requires additional time, so you should keep this in mind when paying using these methods.